webiwg/historia-web-pt/especialista/john-foliot/accesskeys-e-combinacoes-de-teclas-reservadas/index.md

 ---
 layout: translation
 date: 2013-12-04 # Data de ultima atualização do original
-title: "How to make your wireframes more accessible in five easy steps" # Titulo traduzido
+title: "Accesskeys and Reserved Keystroke Combinations" # Titulo traduzido
 description: "In a non-scientific study conducted in the summer of 2002, we researched the availability of available Accesskeys which had not already been reserved by various other software technologies which might be employed by various users. "

-copyright: 'Copyright Alison Walden, via http://accessib.li/' # Quem tem direitos de cópia
+copyright: 'Copyright John Foliot, via WATS.ca' # Quem tem direitos de cópia
 license: null # Caso seja uma licença padrão (MIT, GPL...) por aqui
 license-custom: null # Caso a licença não seja uma padrão, por uma descrição curta dela aqui
 authors: [{